 Eliminate Existing Debt

 Many people are unaware that missed and late payments can stay on your credit report file for a maximum of six years, which is why it is vital that late payments which occur as a result of circumstances beyond your control are still made promptly when you notice the error.
 This applies to late payments for utility bills, including electricity and gas.
 Don’t panic if this happens.
 You can get in touch with your credit provider and discuss getting this black mark removed – after all, it wasn’t your fault!
 However, if it was your fault, eliminate what you owe as soon as you can.
 But, don’t fret.
 You can use a credit rebuild card to build history and remedy past issues.
 Because credit scoring focuses on predicting your future behaviour based on your history, you need to build a modest recent history to prove that you are responsible with credit, and are able to use it well.
-To stay away from debt altogether, avoid using credit cards unless you really have to!
+To stay away from debt altogether, avoid using credit cards or consumer credit unless you really have to!

 Don’t ‘spend’ your applications – too often